-4.2.1 /proc/apm
+2.2.1. /proc/apm

-This file provides information about the Advanced Power Management (APM) state and options on the system.
-This information is used by the kernel to provide information for the apm command.
+This file provides information about the state of the Advanced Power Management (APM) system.
+This information is used by the apm command.

 The output of this file on a system without a battery and constantly connected to an AC power source looks similar to this: